 In the United States, this equipment is intended to be installed in accordance with the National Electrical Code (NEC), ANSI/NFPA 70-1987.
 The purpose of the NEC code is the practical safeguarding of persons and property from hazards arising from the use of electricity.
 This code contains provisions considered necessary for safety.
-Compliance therewith and proper maintenance will result in an installation essentially free from hazard!

 In all other areas of the world, equipment should be installed in accordance with the existing local codes.
 Please contact your local authorities.